monostable/kitnic-gitlab-config/opt/gitlab/embedded/service/gitlab-rails/doc/user/project/integrations/prometheus.md

 Integration with Prometheus requires the following:

 1. GitLab 9.0 or higher
+1. The [Kubernetes integration must be enabled][kube] on your project
 1. Your app must be deployed on [Kubernetes][]
 1. Prometheus must be configured to collect Kubernetes metrics
 1. Each metric must be have a label to indicate the environment